 What are your hours?

-Capt Jack’s Donut Shack is only open weekends and holidays Labor Day weekend to Indigenous Peoples Day weekend and possibly to the end of October from 9:00 – 5:00.
+Capt Jack’s Donut Shack is only open weekends and holidays Labor Day weekend through Indigenous Peoples Day weekend and possibly to the end of October from 9:00 – 5:00.

 When should I come to avoid a crowd?

 Come during the week!
 On Thursdays and Fridays we stay open a little later, so you might be able to make it after work.
-If you come on a weekend, try to get here early to beat the crowds.
+If you come on a weekend, try to get here early to beat the crowds and be sure to make a reservation.
 Our busiest season is the last two weeks in September and the first two weeks in October.
 Before or after that we shouldn’t have such huge crowds.
 If you really want the orchards all to yourself, wait for a rainy day and suit up in your ponchos and boots, we’re open rain or shine!

 Why are your apples more expensive than the ones in the grocery store?

 By visiting us you are supporting a family owned business and small-scale local agriculture.
-At our farm you will be able to enjoy a beautiful Fall day in our meticulously groomed orchards, snapping that perfect selfie in the flower patch, or taking a turn on the wooden swing.
+At our farm you will be able to enjoy a beautiful Fall day in our meticulously groomed orchards, snapping that perfect selfie in the flower patch.
 When you leave our orchard, you are taking home much more than fruit, you are taking memories.

 Can I bring my dog?

-It’s best to leave him/her at home.
-Dogs are NOT allowed in the buildings or through the orchard gates for food safety reasons.
+It’s best to leave your pup at home.
+Dogs are NOT allowed in the buildings or in the orchards for food safety reasons.
 If you bring your pup they will have to stay in the car if you enter one of our orchards, so for their comfort it’s best to leave them home.
 Service dogs are allowed.